isomerpages/csc-odex/_learning-products/Team TenaCity.md

 College in November 2025.
-We developed Team TenaCity to give teams an easy, engaging way to foster stronger relationships, build resilience, and learn problem-solving strategies (all inspired from positive psychology research) that improve both performance and wellbeing at work.</p>
+We developed Team TenaCity to give teams an easy, engaging way to foster stronger relationships, build resilience, and learn problem-solving strategies (all inspired from positive psychology research) that improve both performance and well-being at work.</p>
 <p><strong>Key Features:</strong>
 </p>
 <ul data-tight="true" class="tight">